Rooshy-yang/BeCL/README.md

 # Behavior Contrastive Learning (BeCL)

-This is the official codebase for Behavior Contrastive Learning for Unsupervised Skill Discovery.
+This is the official codebase for [BeCL:Behavior Contrastive Learning for Unsupervised Skill Discovery](https://arxiv.org/abs/2305.04477), which utilizes contrastive learning as intrinsic motivation for unsupervised skill discovery.

 This codebase is built on top of the [Unsupervised Reinforcement Learning Benchmark (URLB) codebase](https://github.com/rll-research/url_benchmark).
 Our method `BeCL` is implemented in `agents/becl.py` and the config is specified in `agents/becl.yaml`.